EricZinda/Perplexity/backlog.md

             I don't know the words: measure
         - How much for a salad
             -- I don't know the words: measure

+        - what do u have here? -> I don't know the words: place -
         - USER: Tomato soup and a green salad sounds great for my son I don't know the words: green